sgsayani/Medical-bot/README.md

 # Algorithm :
 Algorithm 1 Pseudocode of the Proposed Chatbot System<br>
 Step 1:<br>
 Make a json file along with tags, patterns and response.
-Here, tags will represent the group, patterns represent the question or query format of the user and the response represents how the bot will respond.
+Here, tags will represent the group, patterns represent the question or query format of the user and the response represents how the bot will respond.<br>
 Step2: <br>
 load json file, intents =json.loads(open(‘intents.json’).read() Step3:<br>